-When you love German fan culture, this is your place, with thousands of jumping ultra's on the Nordwestkurve.
-At Eintracht Frankfurt they prove that a modern arena doesn't have to be cheerless.
-After a Saturday afternoon at Eintracht you come home with ringing ears guaranteed.
+If you love German fan culture, this is your place, with thousands of jumping ultras on the Nordwestkurve.
+At Eintracht Frankfurt, they prove that a modern arena doesn't have to be cheerless.
+Ringing ears guaranteed.

 Deutsche Bank Park

-Already almost 100 years there's has been played here, since in 1925 here, in the deep forest south of Frankfurt, the Waldstadion was opened.
-In the first decades it was used just for international matches and special matches of Eintracht Frankfurt, but since 1963 it's their permanent home.
-It has been renovated for several by Germany organized tournaments, and the next metamorphosis is already on the line: for EURO 2024 the capacity will be increased from 51.000 to 60.000.
+In 1925, on the same ground in the deep forest south of Frankfurt, the Waldstadion was opened.
+In the first decades, it was solely used for international matches and special matches of Eintracht Frankfurt, but in 1963 it became the club's permanent home.
+It has been renovated for several international tournaments Germany has hosted, and the next metamorphosis is already on the cards for EURO 2024 when the capacity will be increased from 51,000 to 60,000.

 Eintracht Frankfurt Museum

-In het stadium of Eintracht Frankfurt is since a couple of years also the museum of the club situated.
-Here you'll find the biggest trophies won by the club, but especially the pieces from the very early days of the club are remarkable.
-It's open everyday (except Mondays) and also open on match days.
+In Eintracht Frankfurt's stadium, you can find, a club's museum where the biggest trophies the club has won are displayed.
+The pieces from the very early days are particularly remarkable.
+It's open every day (except Mondays) and also opens on match days.

 Riederwaldstadion

-In the Riederwaldstadion hasn't Eintracht Frankfurt played home matches for years, but it has always kept being an Eintracht place.
-The first team kept training here at the Alfred Pfaff-Straße till 2002, and still today the club is present here: there's a fan store and club restaurant Diva - sometimes, the club is called a whimsical diva - still attracts fans to the Riederwald.
+Eintracht Frankfurt did not use the Riederwaldstadion for many years, but it is still an Eintracht place.
+The first team trained here on the Alfred Pfaff-Straße until 2002.
+Nowadays, the club is still present here as there's a fan store and club restaurant Diva which still attracts fans to the Riederwald.

 Römerberg

-This beautiful square with its historical buildings is the place where Eintracht always celebrates its trophies wit the fans, when the players appear on the balcony of the Frankfurter Römer (the town hall).
-In 2018 there were so many to celebrate the DFB-Pokal with the players, that the Römerberg was already closed for more fans hours before: there was simply no room anymore for more fans.
+This beautiful square with its historical buildings is the place where Eintracht celebrates its trophies with the fans.
+The players appear on the balcony of the Frankfurter Römer (the town hall).
+In 2018 there were so many people who wanted to celebrate the DFB-Pokal with the players, that the Römerberg had to be closed hours before the official celebration would start.
+There was simply not enough room for more fans.

-Special is this place too for the German national team.
+The place is also special for the German national football team.
 For decades, Die Mannschaft came to the same balcony after big tournaments, for example when they became world champions in 1990, and also when the Germans became Vize-Weltmeister in 2002.

-Unfortunately for Frankfurt, the DFB - who even have there head quarters here - chose after the world title of 2014 for capital Berlin.
+Unfortunately for Frankfurt, the DFB - which has its headquarters on this square - chose to celebrate the world title of 2014 in the capital Berlin.

 Säulen der Eintracht

 The heart of Frankfurt's bank district is the Willy-Brandt-Platz, with the giant Euro Sculpture, well-known in the financial world.
-But our favorite piece of art you'll find in the underground station, the 'Säulen der Eintracht'.
-In the metro station are the eleven best players in the history of Eintracht Frankfurt portrayed on pillars in the metro tunnel.
+But our favourite piece of art you'll find in the underground station: The 'Säulen der Eintracht'.
+On pillars in the metro tunnel, Eintracht's best eleven players in its history are portrayed.

 Street art

-We simply love football related street art.
-In Frankfurt, there's several pieces visible in the streets.
+We simply love football-related street art.
+In Frankfurt, there are several pieces visible in the streets.
 A short summary.

-On the sidewall of the building on the corner Grüneburgweg/Unterlindau there's a giant DFB-Pokal portrayed, a reference to the five cup victories of Eintracht Frankfurt, with the club's name and in place of the DFB crest, the crest of Eintracht.
+On the sidewall of the building on the corner of Grüneburgweg/Unterlindau, there's a giant DFB-Pokal portrayed, a reference to the five cup victories of Eintracht Frankfurt, with the club's name and crest.

-At Werrastraße 22 you'll find the most prestigious cupe that Eintracht Frankfurt has ever won: the UEFA Cup of 1980, safe in the hands of captain Charly Körbel, now still attached to the club as the director of their football academy.
+On Werrastraße 22 you'll find the most prestigious cup that Eintracht Frankfurt has ever won: the UEFA Cup of 1980, safe in the hands of captain Charly Körbel, who is still attached to the club as the director of their football academy.

-Opposite Heidestraße 120 hangs sinds 2020 a giant mural of the old Waldstadion, as it was til the beginning of this century.
+Opposite Heidestraße 120 there is a giant mural of the old Waldstadion.

 Tony Yeboah Haus

-By far our most favorite piece of art is to find at Melibocusstraße 86, not far from the Deutsche Bank Park, and is a mural with a special story.
-In the nineties, Eintracht went over the moon and played for the top spots in the Bundesliga, with eye-catchers wizard Jay-Jay Okocha and top striker Anthony Yeboah.
-Two African players, who suffered a lot of racism from opposite fans and their own fans.
-To memorize this disgrace there's has been created a mural of five-stories high, with a slogan against racism and the image of Yeboah who gives you a penetrating look.
-Because of the location opposite station Frankfurt-Niederrad you have an amazing view on this mural from the platforms.
+Our favourite piece of art can be found on Melibocusstraße 86, not far from the Deutsche Bank Park.
+It's a mural with a special story.
+In the nineties, Eintracht played for the top spots in the Bundesliga, with the wizard Jay-Jay Okocha and top striker Anthony Yeboah as their star players.
+Two African players, who unfortunately suffered a lot of racism from not only the fans of the opposition but also from their own.
+To memorize this disgrace, a five-stories high mural was created with a slogan against racism and the image of Yeboah.
+Given its location opposite the station Frankfurt-Niederrad, you have an amazing view of this mural from the platforms.

 Tickets

-You can buy tickets for home matches of Eintracht Frankfurt on the official website of the club.
-Apart from the real top matches there will always be some tickets available in general sale, but you have to be quick.
+You can buy tickets for home matches of Eintracht Frankfurt on the club's official website.
+Apart from the real top matches, there will always be some tickets available in general sale, but you have to be quick.

 How to get there

-By public transport you can get quite easily to the Deutsche Bank Park: train station Frankfurt am Main-Stadion is a 10 minute walk from the stadium.
-The station lays halfway Frankfurt Hauptbahnhof and Frankfurt Flughafen, two of the biggest stations of Germany, which makes the stadium good reachable by train from the whole country.
+It's easiest, however, to get there by public transport.
+The train station Frankfurt am Main-Stadion is a 10-minute walk from the stadium.
+The station lies between Frankfurt Hauptbahnhof and Frankfurt Flughafen, two of the biggest train stations in Germany, which makes the stadium easily reachable by train from the entire country.

 Images: Shutterstock, BSR Agency, SANTOS